SiISAL/SiISAL/README.md

+### Hey yow
-### Hi yow I'm Faishal, Computer Science Student 🎓💻 from Indonesia.
+I'm Faishal, Computer Science Student 🎓💻 from Indonesia.
 I have many interests like marketing editing but focus on Software Engineering and really enjoy.✌

 ### Connect with me: